alon-albalak/alon-albalak.github.io/_pages/about.md

 I am a fifth year Ph.D. candidate in the [NLP Group](http://nlp.cs.ucsb.edu/) at the University of California, Santa Barbara, advised by professors [William Yang Wang](https://sites.cs.ucsb.edu/~william/) and [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).
 During the first year of my Ph.D.
 I was gratefully supported by an NSF IGERT Fellowship.
 While pursuing my Ph.D.
 I took a year off from research to work at a financial technology startup, [Theta Lake](https://thetalake.com/).
 Prior to my Ph.D.
 I received my B.S. in mathematics at Wayne State University, with research advised by [Gang George Yin](https://scholar.google.com/citations?user=nlZ0o_4AAAAJ).

 My research interests include a broad range of topics within machine learning and natural language processing.
 **My current focus** is on studying the data used to train large language models.
 First, I am interested in understanding *how certain training data leads to desirable (and undesirable) model properties*, such as generalization, in-context learning, and toxicity (to name a few).
-Additionally, I aim to use the knowledge gained from understanding the data to *train models with improved properties*.
+Additionally, I aim to use the knowledge gained from understanding the data to *train models with improved properties* through efficient methods.

 <!--
 efficient data selection methods (see [my most recent work](https://arxiv.org/abs/2302.00674)).